Rancilio Silvia Mega-Mod part 5 Brew Timer

 * protect each SSR by using a high rate Amperage and add a Snubber/Arc arrestor across its contacts.

 Tip: If you don’t have space inside Silvia for 2x SSRs, you can use a dual SSR instead.

 (=2x separate SSRs in one body).
 Crydom for example has dual-SSR family for DC-AC SSRs.

-As can be seen in the videos, this mod controls the preset time brewing with the Watlow 935 controller, to achieve the perfect Espresso, ~25-30 ml. in ~25-30 sec.
+As can be seen in the videos, this mod controls the brewing preset time using the Watlow 935 controller in order to achieve the perfect Espresso of ~25-30 ml. in ~25-30 sec.

 Comments, remarks and updates are welcome.